mathiasrw/LRIP/README.md

-# LRIP
+# Lightweight, readable implementations of various protocols

 Currated list of lightweight, readable implementations of various protocols/technologies.
-Inspired by (this comment)[https://news.ycombinator.com/item?id=14953648] on HN.

-_Please help out and add more links..._
+Please help out and add more links...

 ## A